14 Epic Hikes in the U.S.—From California’s Lost Coast to a Northeast Trek Longer Than the Appalachian Trail

 • Difficulty: Varying degrees of difficulty

 In the Mandan and Hidatsa language, maah daah hey roughly translates to “grandfather.”
 That’s the Indigenous understanding of North Dakota’s oft-overlooked Badlands—a wizened, grizzled, stoic landscape.
 The Maah Daah Hey Trail runs for 144 miles, offering some of the best exposure to what’s left of the country’s majestic grasslands, plus surprisingly jagged peaks, rugged plateaus, and ample river crossings.
 For thru-hikers, it’s broken up into eight segments with six access points and designated campsites roughly 20 miles apart.
-Trekking through Little Missouri National Grassland and the North and South Units of the Theodore Roosevelt National Park, you’ll be hoofing it in the quiet company of pronghorn, bison, and bighorn sheep.
+Trekking across Little Missouri National Grassland and the North and South units of Theodore Roosevelt National Park, you’ll be hoofing it in the quiet company of pronghorn, bison, and bighorn sheep (and the occasional mountain biker).

 Mount St. Helens in Washington with two wooden picnic tables in the foreground.